Project

 MarkLogic

 The following instructions are based on MarkLogic XML Content Server v3.0.
-However, none of the instructions are specific to this version so it should work for the prior 2.* versions as well as subsequent version 3.* (assuming the proper versions for MarkLogic XDBC .jar files are installed).
-In the future, we plan to provide a version that will work with the XCC .jar files.
-But, in the interim, the XDBC approach should work for all versions of MarkLogic.
+However, none of the instructions are specific to this version so it should work for subsequent versions (assuming the proper versions for MarkLogic XDBC .jar files are installed).
+There may be some work needed to get MarkLogic working with the newer XCC .jar files.
+If anyone has time to get this working, please feel free to modify and push the relevant changes.

 Setup